Start9Labs/documentation/site/source/support/faq/faq-services.rst

 Does StartOS operate as a Tor relay node?
 -----------------------------------------
-No, currently it does not, but we plan to add that functionality.
+No, currently it does not, but we plan to add that functionality as an option.

 Are files on my server encrypted on disk?
 -----------------------------------------